Archimedes's cattle problem

 Archimedes's cattle problem (or the problema bovinum or problema Archimedis) is a problem in Diophantine analysis, the study of polynomial equations with integer solutions.
 Attributed to Archimedes, the problem involves computing the number of cattle in a herd of the sun god from a given set of restrictions.
 The problem was discovered by Gotthold Ephraim Lessing in a Greek manuscript containing a poem of 44 lines, in the Herzog August Library in Wolfenbüttel, Germany in 1773.

 The problem remained unsolved for a number of years, due partly to the difficulty of computing the huge numbers involved in the solution.
 The general solution was found in 1880 by Carl Ernst August Amthor (1845–1916), headmaster of the Gymnasium zum Heiligen Kreuz (Gymnasium of the Holy Cross) in Dresden, Germany.
 Using logarithmic tables, he calculated the first digits of the smallest solution, showing that it is about 7.76e206544 cattle, far more than could fit in the observable universe.
 The decimal form is too long for humans to calculate exactly, but multiple-precision arithmetic packages on computers can write it out explicitly.

 History

 In 1769, Gotthold Ephraim Lessing was appointed librarian of the Herzog August Library in Wolfenbüttel, Germany, which contained many Greek and Latin manuscripts.
 A few years later, Lessing published translations of some of the manuscripts with commentaries.
 Among them was a Greek poem of forty-four lines, containing an arithmetical problem which asks the reader to find the number of cattle in the herd of the god of the sun.
 It is now generally credited to Archimedes.

+Attribution to Archimedes

+The question whether Archimedes actually set forth the problem is largely unsettled.
+There are only two ancient testimonies regarding its attribution.
+The first testimony is in the heading prefixed to the epigram itself.
+Heiberg translates it as, "the problem which Archimedes discovered and sent in an epigram... in a letter to Eratosthenes."
+Hultsch remarks that certain mistaken words in the heading as well as its syntax betray the hand of a writer who lived some centuries after Archimedes.
+But Hultsch thought the author must have relied upon some earlier source, believing the part about it being addressed to Eratosthenes could not have been fabricated.
+The second testimony is found in a scholia to Plato's Charmides, which references the problem, "called by Archimedes the Cattle-problem".
+Hultsch concludes that the text dates to the 2nd century BC at the latest.
+He opined that it is well within Archimedes' repertoire to pose such a problem, since he wrote treatises on very large numbers.